xNaCly/blog/content/posts/2024/embed-lua-in-rust.md

             --```
             --    node: {
             --     kind: string,
-            --     text: string,
+            --     content: string,
             --     children: node[],
             --    }
             --```
             --
             hook = function(node)
                 if node.kind == "ident" then
-                    if string.match(node.text, "%u") then
+                    if string.match(node.content, "%u") then
                         -- returing an error passes the diagnostic to sqleibniz, -- thus a pretty message with the name of the hook, the -- node it occurs and the message passed to error() is